Yuleo1/octox/README.md

-# octox (wip)
+# octox

-octox is an xv6-riscv like OS written in Rust.
+WIP. octox is an xv6-riscv like OS written in Rust.

 ## Getting Started